MicrosoftDocs/customer-insights/ci-docs/data/includes/copilot-availability.md

 ms.service: customer-insights
 ---

-## Languages availability
+### International availability

-To learn about the languages that are supported, see the [Copilot International Availability report](https://dynamics.microsoft.com/availability-reports/copilotreport/).
+To learn about the languages and regions that are supported, see the [Copilot International Availability report](https://dynamics.microsoft.com/availability-reports/copilotreport/).